 The full amount of the money is only released to the seller after the transaction is fully concluded.
 In the event that the sale fails to go through, the down payment will have to be returned to the buyer.

 14) Progress Payment

 Otherwise known as “progress billing”, this term is used when the borrower starts paying only partially and gradually as new phases of a new project are completed.
 This is to avoid having to make a full lumpsum payment at the end of construction, which can be burdensome for some.

 In other words, the amount that needs to be paid by the borrower progressively increases as the building is further developed.

 For example, the borrower will not need to make any payment as long as the foundation of the building is not completed yet.

 However once the development reached 10% completion, the borrower will need to start making a minimal amount of payment.

-The amount will be stipulated in the Sales and Purchase (SNP) agreement which can be found under Schedule 3 of the SNP or Schedule G or Schedule H under the Housing Development (Control and Licensing) Regulations 1989.
+The amount will be stipulated in the Sale and Purchase (SPA) agreement which can be found under Schedule 3 of the SPA, or Schedule G/Schedule H under the Housing Development (Control and Licensing) Regulations 1989.

 In the secondary market, if the buyer is able to make full payment on the property, then there will be no need for progress payment as the buyer will be able to make the payment in full.